Welcome to Roaming Around the World

 Here is a video recap of our third year of travel:

 Segment 7: Slowing Down in Mexico

-We tried to slow our travels by enjoying some longer stays in Mexico.
+We then tried to slow our travels by enjoying some longer stays in Mexico.
 We stayed for a month each in Merida, San Cristobal de las Casas, and Oaxaca, with many adventures in between.
-We then roamed back around the US for a little while and took the brand new Fathom cruise to the Dominican Republic.
+Next we roamed back around the US for a little while and took the brand new Fathom cruise to the Dominican Republic.